archfirst/manage-my-money-server-deprecated/README.md

 ```
 - `npm install` will install the required node libraries under `node_modules`.
 - `gulp serve` will start the application.
 It is designed for an efficient development process.
 As you make changes to the code, the application will restart to reflect the changes immediately.
+- `npm start` is a quick way to start the application in non-development mode.

 To verify that the application is working correctly, point your browser to [http://localhost:8080/accounts](http://localhost:8080/accounts) - you should see a response with a list of accounts in JSON format.